-Growing up as a preacher’s kid in the Church of the Nazarene, Wednesday night prayer meetings were a regular stop on my Generation X childhood.
+Growing up as a preacher’s kid, Wednesday night prayer meetings were a regular stop on my Generation X childhood.
 It’s because of this that a huge piece is missing from my cultural memoir: Nancy Drew and the Hardy Boys, which were televised on Wednesday nights.

 My father pastored small, rural churches, and in any given church, in any given town, 40 people showed up for church on Sundays and a walloping seven on Wednesday nights.
 This included my father, my mother and me.
 That left four people, including the pianist, scattered about a church that could seat 200.